 Hey wait…don’t forget about those seeds!
 I saved some to plant next year (in case I forget how ridiculously annoying it was to make pumpkin puree).

-Then I took 2 cups of the pumpkins seeds, 1 1/2 teaspoons of butter (or I Can’t Believe it is not Butter Light if you are dieting like myself, ugh!), 1 teaspoon of salt, 1/4 teaspoon of garlic salt and 2 teaspoons of Worchestershire sauce and mixed it altogether.
+Then I took 2 cups of the pumpkins seeds, 1 1/2 teaspoons of butter (or I Can’t Believe it is not Butter Light if you are dieting like myself, ugh!), 1 teaspoon of salt, 1/4 teaspoon of garlic salt and 2 teaspoons of Worcestershire sauce and mixed it all together.
 I poured it all into a shallow pan and cooked it at 375 degrees for about an hour.
 Yummy, crunchy, spicey, goodness!